The other weekend we thought we would have a day out to the lovely Yorkshire town of Skipton. Here is how we spent a day out in Skipton.

-Skipton is classed as a market town within the district of North Yorkshire.
+Skipton is a market town within the district of North Yorkshire.
 It boasts a busy and popular market, wonderful drinking holes and eateries, as well as popular deli-type shops.
 Not forgetting the historic Medieval castle known as Skipton Castle.
-According to The Daily Mail Skipton was voted as the happiest town to live.
+According to The Daily Mail Skipton has the vote of being one of the happiest town to live.

 The main reason for a trip to Skipton was to visit the Medieval castle.
 The castle is over 900 years old and is supposedly one of the most preserved and complete Medieval castle in England.
 The majority of the castle is under roof, with a square outdoor courtyard in the middle, giving access to the various rooms of the castle.

 You can have a guided tour, but we explored the castle without this.
-When buying the tickets we were provided with a detailed guide, which provided information on each room.
+When buying the tickets you get a guide, which provides information on each room.
 This correlates to plaques on the wall providing a description and history on whichever room you were in.

 The walk up to the castle is wonderful, as you get to see the outside of the castle in all of its glory.
 The grounds are lovely too, and there is a private house on the grounds with beautiful green grass outside.
 However, this part is off limits to visitors to the castle.